binaris/faasmark/README.md

 0. **Client** is the code that drives the benchmark process.
 It can run on your local machine or any cloud VM/container.
 0. **Initiator** is a FaaS function that is deployed on the platform being benchmarked.
 The initiator is responsible for repeatedly invoking empty functions (see below) and measuring their invocation latencies.
 There are two types of initiators: `simpleInitiator` and `concurrencyInitiator`.
 The first is used for measuring different aspects of function invocation (method, languages and memory sizes) and comparing different cloud platforms.
 The second is used for load tests.
 0. **Empty** is a FaaS function that retuns immediately after invocation.
 This function is deployed on the FaaS platform being benchmarked.
-Empty is implemented is JavaScript across on platforms and in multiple languages on AWS Lamda.
-Concurrency tests use a more complex version of empty called `sleeper` that can sleep for a specified interval before retuning.
-This feature is used for *warming up* multiple functions containers before starting the benchmark itself.
+Empty is implemented in JavaScript across all platforms and in multiple languages on AWS Lamda.
+Concurrency tests use a more complex version of empty called `sleeper` that can sleep for a specified interval before returning.
+This feature is used for *warming up* multiple function containers before starting the benchmark itself.

 Deploying both initiator and empty on the same FaaS platforms assures that no factors outside of the platform affect invocation latency.